Last Updated on October 6, 2022 by Griselda M.

 Wawa’s Pumpkin Cheesecake Smoothie Copycat!
 You’ve just read it, our pastry chefs did a tasting of Wawa’s and managed to replicate it.
-And personally, pumpkin is one of my favorites flavors.
+And personally, pumpkin is one of my favorite flavors.

-This smoothie recipe is definitely not a naive recipe, this is creamier and tastier than any other smoothie you can find at a convenience store.
+This smoothie recipe is definitely not naive, this is creamier and tastier than any other smoothie you can find at a convenience store.
 According to our taste and palate of course.
 Want to try it?